How To Feel Good Enough

 Warm up your body with positive emotions.
 The dopamine and serotonin released when feeling happy, grateful, proud, excited, or compassionate can shift your opinions as well as your spirit.
 You feel better physically which leads to feeling better about yourself.
 Have you ever been angry with someone who then made you laugh?
 Bet you couldn’t stay angry.
 The next time you catch yourself berating your choices, try laughing at yourself instead.

 Use your memory to help you shift.
 Recall someone who inspired you to change your life.
-Remember your favorite place on the planet or a heart-felt moment.
+Remember your favorite place on the planet or a heartfelt moment.
 Think back to a time you made a courageous choice.
 Allow the memory to sink into your heart until you feel it warm and full.
-If you have a photograh that triggers this recollection, carry it with you to help you make the shift.
+If you have a photograph that triggers this recollection, carry it with you to help you make the shift.

 Try to live by your highest values.
 What is most important to you?
 When you worry about what others think, you are judging yourself against their values.
 Instead, discover what is most important to you and have the courage to stay on that path.
 Be kind to yourself if you get distracted.
 Then reset your goals to stay true to who you are when you are doing what makes you feel fulfilled.